 Artifact Evaluation

-JSys submissions for the Solution or Tools/Benchmark category must be accompanied by an Artifact.
-The JSys Artifact Evaluation Board evaluates the artifacts on two main aspects:
+JSys submissions of Solution or Tools/Benchmark papers must be accompanied by an Artifact.
+The JSys Artifact Evaluation Board evaluates artifacts on two main aspects:

 For both criteria, the standard for evaluation is largely based on the expectations set by the paper.
 This is key.
 The evaluator is expected to read the paper and determine the expectations that it sets up in the reader’s mind.
 What does the paper claim and imply about its artifact and/or the experiments performed with it?
 This should be the basis of the evaluation and written review.
 For example, an evaluator might write something like this in their review: “Based on Section X of the paper, I expect that the artifact has feature Y and can solve problem Z in about N minutes.”
 (The paper probably sets up multiple expectations, of course.)
 The evaluator should then explain how the artifact did or did not satisfy the expectation(s) during evaluation, i.e., what they did, what worked and what did not, leading up to the evaluator’s overall decisions.